-Overall then the portfolio met its high return and low risk goals, but failed to meet its high yield goal this quarter.
+Overall, the portfolio met its high-return and low-risk goals but failed to meet its high-yield goal this quarter.

 Looking at the details of that failure, there is no reason to panic just yet.
 The FTSE All-Share investment trust benchmark currently has a relatively high historic dividend yield because of the massive one-off payment from Vodafone last year.
 You can see how this has skewed things in the chart of reinvested dividends below:

-The FTSE All-Share on the other hand delays dividend payments and so its Vodafone dividend was paid several months after the payment to direct shareholders (in August rather than March), and so that dividend still makes up part of the All-Share’s 3.8% historic yield.
+The FTSE All-Share, on the other hand, delays dividend payments so its Vodafone dividend was paid several months after the payment to direct shareholders (in August rather than March), and so that dividend still makes up part of the All-Share’s 3.8% historic yield.

-I expect that once the Vodafone payments drop completely out of the picture the model portfolio will once again have the higher yield, but only time will tell.
+I expect that once the Vodafone payments drop completely out of the picture the model portfolio will once again have a higher yield, but only time will tell.